 Expert Tips

 - Make the lemon curd first, if using.
-It comes together in about 10 minutes, but needs around 6 hours to chill and thicken in the fridge.
+It comes together in about 10 minutes, but needs time to chill and thicken in the fridge.

 - Lemon curd keeps well in the fridge.
 Make it in advance so that you have it ready when you make these whoopie pies.